In this MariaDB Tutorial, Let us see, how to remove user in MariaDB. Here we will see a few examples on the related topics.

 MariaDB Remove User Grants

-Here, you will learn how to remove user grants by the use of the REVOKE statement.
-It enables system administrators to revoke privileges (or roles) from MariaDB.
+Here, you will learn how to remove user grants using the REVOKE statement.
+This statement enables system administrators to revoke MariaDB privileges (or roles).

-The syntax for removing user grants by using the REVOKE statement is as follows.
+The syntax for removing user grants using the REVOKE statement is as follows.

 REVOKE ALL PRIVILEGES, GRANT OPTION FROM user 'Username'@'localhost';